OWASP/CheatSheetSeries/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.md

 Safe use of redirects and forwards can be done in a number of ways:

 - Simply avoid using redirects and forwards.
 - If used, do not allow the URL as user input for the destination.
-This can usually be done.
-In this case, you should have a method to validate URL.
+- Where possible, have the user provide short name, ID or token which is mapped server-side to a full target URL.
+    - This provides the highest degree of protection against the attack tampering with the URL.
+    - Be careful that this doesn't introduce an enumeration vulnerability where a user could cycle through IDs to find all possible redirect targets
 - If user input can’t be avoided, ensure that the supplied **value** is valid, appropriate for the application, and is **authorized** for the user.
-- It is recommended that any such destination input be mapped to a value, rather than the actual URL or portion of the URL, and that server side code translate this value to the target URL.
 - Sanitize input by creating a list of trusted URLs (lists of hosts or a regex).
+    - This should be based on a white-list approach, rather than a blacklist.
-- Force all redirects to first go through a page notifying users that they are going off of your site, and have them click a link to confirm.
+- Force all redirects to first go through a page notifying users that they are going off of your site, with the destination clearly displayed, and have them click a link to confirm.

 ## Validating URLs
 When attempting to validate and sanitise user-input to determine whether the URL is safe, wherever possible you should use a built in library or function to parse the URLs, such as `parse_url()` in PHP, rather than rolling your own parser using regex.
 Additionally, make sure that you take the following into account:

 - Input starting with a `/` to redirect to local pages is **not safe**. `//example.org` is a valid URL.
 - Input starting with the desired domain name is **not safe**. `https://example.org.attacker.com` is valid.
-- JavaScript URIs such as `javascript:alert(1)` should be blocked
+- Only allow HTTP(S) protocols.
+All other protocols, including JavaScript URIs such as `javascript:alert(1)` should be blocked
 - Data URIs such as `data:text/html,<script>alert(document.domain)</script>` should be blocked
 - URIs containing CRLF characters can lead to header injection or response splitting attacks, and should be blocked.